beautiful-code/ecommerce-react-exercise/exercise1.md

 ### Requirements
 1. Have two pages `/` and `/products/:id`.
-2. `/` page should return all the products (Match your screen with the above image).
+2. `/` page should return all the products (Match your output with the above image).
-3. `/products/:id` should return comming soon text.
+3. `/products/:id` should return `Coming Soon!` text.
 4. Based on URL, the links should be automatically highlighted.
 HINT - Use `<NavLink>`
 5. Keep the `Create Product` button dummy as of now.